Colin Lynch: Inter-county

 In 1998 Clare were the hot favourites to retain their All-Ireland title.
 All was going to plan, however, Lynch's side drew with Waterford in the Munster final.
 The replay was one of the most controversial games of hurling ever played.
-Before the sliotar was had even been thrown in, Lynch was pulling recklessly across Peter Queally and Tony Browne.
+Before the sliotar had even been thrown in, Lynch was pulling recklessly across Peter Queally and Tony Browne.
 A melee ensued two minutes into the game and Lynch punched Browne.
 Brian Lohan and Michael White were red-carded for also fighting, however, Lynch escaped being sent to the line.
 The rest of the game was played in an extremely bad spirit and Clare emerged the victors by 2–16 to 0–10.
 It was Lynch's second Munster winners' medal, however, the game was subject to much media discussion over the following week.
 The Munster Council later suspended Lynch for three months.
 He was a huge loss for the subsequent three-game All-Ireland semi-final saga with Offaly, a marathon run of games which Clare eventually lost, thus surrendering an All-Ireland title which they had been hot favourites to retain.

 The following few seasons proved difficult for Lynch and for Clare.
 In spite of the team going into decline, Clare still qualified for the Munster final again in 1999.
 By now the 'hurling revolution' of the 1990s was drawing to a close as the 'old order' returned.
 Cork provided the opposition on that occasion, however, Clare were still the favourites going into the game.
 An exciting contest unfolded with Cork's Joe Deane scoring a key goal after an excellent pass from Seánie McGrath.
 A score line of 1–15 to 0–14 gave Cork the victory and saw Clare surrender their provincial title for the first time since 1996.
 Lynch's side, however, still had a chance to reclaim the All-Ireland title via the 'back-door'.
 A defeat of Galway in a replay set up an All-Ireland semi-final meeting with Kilkenny.
 Clare were now on a downward spiral as Kilkenny secured a 2–14 to 1–13 victory thanks to D.J.
 Carey.